BryanHogan/bryanhogan/src/pages/blog/why-we-sleep.md

 It is also scientifically proven that missing sleep makes you less attractive and impacts reproductive systems in various ways.
 Men experiencing sleep loss will have significantly lower testosterone virility which also leads to feeling tired more often and having trouble concentrating.
 Women experience a drop in follicular-releasing hormones, have a higher chance of abnormal menstrual cycles and issues of sub-fertility reducing the ability to get pregnant.

-# Common Misconceptions About Sleep
+## Common Misconceptions About Sleep

-    - When you're sleep deprived, you don't know how sleep deprived you are.
+- **When you're sleep deprived, you don't know how sleep deprived you are.**
-    You can't sleep back any missed sleep.
+- **You can't sleep back any missed sleep.**
-    Missing sleep makes you take longer for any task, even just dressing yourself.
+- **Missing sleep makes you take longer for any task**, even just dressing yourself.
-    Teenagers become tired later in the day due to changes in their circadian rhythm.
+-** Teenagers become tired later in the day** due to changes in their circadian rhythm.
-    There are "night owls" and "morning larks".
-The peaks and lows in the rhythm of every person are different.
+- **There are "night owls" and "morning larks".** The peaks and lows in the rhythm of every person are different.
 These are heavily influenced by their chronotype.
-    Older adults still need just as much sleep as younger adults.
-Lack of sleep in older adults is associated with an increased risk of poor health.
+- **Older adults still need just as much sleep as younger adults.** Lack of sleep in older adults is associated with an increased risk of poor health.
-    Taking sleeping pills does not guarantee natural sleep.
-Sleeping pills have numerous downsides (insomnia, poor quality sleep, health risks) and the benefits are minimal at best.
-CBT-I therapy for insomnia is a great behavioral alternative.
+- **Taking sleeping pills does not guarantee natural sleep.** Sleeping pills have numerous downsides (insomnia, poor quality sleep, health risks) and the benefits are minimal at best.
+CBT-I therapy for insomnia is a great behavioural alternative.

-How Sleeping Works
+## How Sleeping Works

 Mainly two factors regulate wakefulness and sleep, the circadian rhythm and sleep pressure (also called sleep drive).
-Circadian Rhythm & Sleep Pressure(Sleep drive)
+Circadian Rhythm & Sleep Pressure(Sleep drive).

-Circadian Rhythm
+### Circadian Rhythm

 Circadian rhythm is your inner 24-hour rhythm.
 It not only controls when you are awake or asleep, but it also includes your preferred time for drinking, mood, emotions, metabolic rate and release of different hormones.